RIOT-OS/RIOT/doc/doxygen/src/move-semantics.md

 and make no requirements on the pointer's validity beyond the function's execution.
 (The @ref ztimer_is_set function might make such a statement).

+The lack of a required destructor / finalizer / closing function for a type is not a reliable indicator that a type is movable (but it is a pretty good hint).

 Examples
 --------